 Aim 3.
 Structurally and functionally validate 3D mapping and computational technologies in vitro and in vivo.

 Overall strategy.
 This Biological Validation component will develop structural and functional approaches to validate our genome-wide mapping data and predicted 3D genome models.
 Structurally, we will apply state-of-the-art 3D-FISH to characterize the CTs of each and all chromosomes and compare 3D image features with the predicted 3D models.
 We will develop a new 3D-FISH method to specifically visualize open chromatin regions, thus providing the precision needed to observe active versus inactive chromosomal regions and their topological relationship in 3D.
 In addition to obtaining nuclear images from fixed cells, we are also developing CRISPR/Cas9 and TALE-based live-cell imaging technology to investigate chromatin/chromosome positioning in the nucleome space.
 Functionally, we will use TALEN and CRISPR genome-editing approaches to knock out selected chromatin-interaction anchor regions, to test the importance of these loci for 3D structure and the consequence of their deletion to transcriptional function.
-We are also developing CRISPR to alter epigenomic state while not physically disrupting the underlying DNA sequence, to see if such epigenomic alterations affect 3D structure and transcriptional activity.
+We are also developing CRISPR to alter epigenomic state while not physically disrupting the underlying DNA sequence, as well as to see if such epigenomic alterations affect 3D structure and transcriptional activity.
 In addition, we will extend our validation to the organism by creating knockout and transgenic mice of specific interest, to evaluate structural and functional impacts in all cells.